Updated: November 13, 2025- 17 min read

 Launch is a critical time that can make the difference between product success and failure.
 Use this checklist to make sure nothing falls through the cracks.

-First Things First, How Are Projects Different From Products?
+How Are Projects Different From Products?

 Projects are time-bound, with a fixed scope, timeline, and budget, aiming to deliver a specific outcome.
 In contrast, products are goods or services developed to satisfy the needs of a group of users.

-Building a new smartphone model is a project—it has a set timeline, budget, and specific features to deliver.
+Building a new smartphone model is a project.
+It has a set timeline, budget, and specific features to deliver.

 However, the smartphone itself is a product.
 After launch, it evolves through software updates, feature enhancements, and user feedback.

-Difference Between Project Manager and Product Manager
+Difference Between a Project Manager and a Product Manager

-“I see kind of the role of product managers as trying to build consensus around the right decisions, using inputs from peers, using inputs from data, from research, from their own product sense, and then trying to build consensus as quickly as possible.”Jeremy Forrester, VP Product at Twitch, on The Product Podcast
+I see the role of product managers as trying to build consensus around the right decisions, using inputs from peers, using inputs from data, from research, from their own product sense, and then trying to build consensus as quickly as possible.

-Focus and Objectives
+Product Manager vs Project Manager: Focus and Objectives

 Product managers are the visionaries behind the product.
 Their primary goal is to define what the product should be, why it matters to the market, and how it aligns with the company’s strategic goals.